influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/production_installation/data_node_installation.md

 License files are required only if the nodes in your cluster cannot reach `portal.influxdata.com` on port `80` or `443`.

-#### Networking
+### Networking

 Data nodes communicate over ports `8088`, `8089`, and `8091`.

 For licensing purposes, data nodes must also be able to reach `portal.influxdata.com` on port `80` or `443`.
-If the data nodes cannot reach `portal.influxdata.com` on port `80` or `443`, you'll need to set the `license-path` setting instead of the `license-key` setting in the data node configuration file.
+If the data nodes cannot reach `portal.influxdata.com` on port `80` or `443`, set the `license-path` setting instead of the `license-key` setting in the data node configuration file.

 #### Load balancer